 Cost of upgrading

-Well, recently Sarah and I headed out to Thailand for 2 weeks and decided that for a near 12 hour flight it would be worth us spending the extra cash for a more premium experience on such a long journey.
+Well, recently Sarah and I headed out to Thailand for 2 weeks and booked a package holiday through TUI (formerly Thomson).
+We decided that for a near 12 hour flight it would be worth us spending the extra cash for a more premium experience on such a long journey.
 So for an extra £800 (£200 per person each way) we upgraded our seats with TUI for one of the 43 premium seats on board.
 It is a lot of money but to be honest as I’ll explain later in this post, completely worth it!

 TUI Premium check in